CodeYourFuture/syllabus/docs/js-core-2/week-2/lesson.md

 TDD is a popular method for writing code among professional programmers.
 Why do you think this is?

-In small groups, discuss what you think the benefits of TDD might be?
+In small groups, take 5 minutes to discuss what you think the benefits of TDD might be?

 Then report your findings back to the group.
+There isn't really a "correct" answer here, it's a good idea to discuss with other trainees and volunteers.

 :::